Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

-This is how we arrived at a three step pipeline: with developers putting the baseline variant information in `pyproject.toml`, this information being then copied to the wheel itself, along with the information about the wheel's variant, and eventually the information from all wheel variants being combined into a single `variants.json`.
+This is how we arrived at a three step pipeline: with developers putting the baseline variant information in `pyproject.toml`, this information being then copied to the wheel itself, along with the metadata specifying which variant this wheel is, and eventually the information from all wheel variants being combined into a single `variants.json`.
 Over time, we also realized we could make things simpler by aligning the structure along all three files.
 We started with a `pyproject.toml` file being transformed into a horrid form of Core Metadata